fooock/valheim-server/README.md

 > :construction: Project in early development

 This project contains all required components to deploy a ready to use `Valheim` game server.
 I made my best effort to had a secure configuration, but I can make mistakes.
 Review the configuration by yourself.
-At this moment it only supports Ubuntu as base operating system.

 If you use this software for commercial purposes, please consider making a donation or a horde of bloodthirsty vikings led by Odin will fall on you.

 ## Requirements

-You need to have [`Ansible`](https://www.ansible.com/) installed on your system.
+The only requirement you need to have installed in your system in order to deploy a fully functional game server is [`Ansible`](https://www.ansible.com/).
 If you do not have it, please install it in order to continue.
+Note that at this time, the game server only supports [`Ubuntu`](https://ubuntu.com/) as base operating system.
+Choose a Ubuntu compatible cloud provider.